Figure 1. The TEM Stack

 -

 The most common engagement model is a fully managed and outsourced TEM service delivered based on cloud-based TEM applications.
-The driver remains the pressure placed on enterprise resources and governance to control budgets and services associated with managing communications, cloud-based applications and infrastructure and now the fast-growing deployments of IoT services.
-The many organizations that previously managed such technology expenses internally find there are now even more frequent changes to an increasingly complex environment (underpinned by software defined networking and “post-COVID-19” hybrid working) while costs remain under scrutiny.
+The driver remains the pressure placed on enterprise resources and governance to control budgets and services associated with managing communications, cloud-based applications, and infrastructure, and now the fast-growing deployments of IoT services.
+The many organizations that previously managed such technology expenses internally find there are now even more frequent changes to an increasingly complex environment (underpinned by software-defined networking and “post-COVID-19” hybrid working) while costs remain under scrutiny.
 The consequence is that internal enterprise entities are challenged to manage costs efficiently, leading to the use of TEM services.

 -